creepersguitar/CI-project4/README.md

 I have a little bit of code done for the automated testing as seen in backgroundcode/test_forms.py but i don't have enough code done for the tests.py files and also because the CI database was being faulty. signup styling is not loading and after you click submit, it just shows with "{"success": true}" rather than a popup with "booking successful".
 ## Resubmission details
+This section details the resubmission requirements and what i have done to fufil these.
+**1.1** this is saying add more UX design requirements.
+    - Bite bait asked me to keep the UX simplistic as that is what their restaurants are.
+**6.3** This is saying to expand deployment part of readme
+    - Expanded deployment part of readme file

 ## Features
 This section talks about the future features and features i have not had a chance to implement.